Philanthropy Infrastructure in Focus: Supporting, Empowering and Catalysing European Philanthropy

 Background

-The report underscores the pivotal role of Philanthropy Infrastructure Organisations (PIOs) in fostering connections and collaboration across the sector, aligning with Philea’s goal to cultivate a mutually reinforcing community centered on people and the planet.
-By highlighting PIOs as catalysts for systemic change, the publication supports Philea’s mission to enable collective action and positions the organisation as a reference center for thought leadership.
+The report underscores the pivotal role of Philanthropy Infrastructure Organisations (PIOs) in fostering connections and collaboration across the sector, aligning with Philea’s goal to cultivate a mutually reinforcing community centred on people and the planet.
+By highlighting PIOs as catalysts for systemic change, the publication supports Philea’s mission to enable collective action and positions the organisation as a reference centre for thought leadership.

 Contact